PraveenPin/CRNDA-Eth-App/README.md

 - Install Ganache: `Quick start ethereum block chain, get the credentials`
 - Truffle framework for deployment: `truffle init ` in the project root folder
-- Add the Ganache credentials to truffle.config.js
+- Add the Ganache credentials to `truffle.config.js`
-- Install Metamask wallet application on both browser and mobile phone.
+- Install `Metamask wallet application` on both browser and mobile phone.
-- Smart contract is written in Solidity.
+- Smart contract is written in `Solidity`.